Sound Blaster AWE32: CD-ROM interfaces

-Also on AWE32 was a Panasonic/Sony/Mitsumi CD-ROM interface (to support proprietary non-ATAPI CD-ROM drives), the Wave Blaster header and two 30-pin SIMM slots to increase sample memory.
+Also on AWE32 was a Panasonic/Sony/Mitsumi CD-ROM interface (to support proprietary non-ATAPI CD-ROM drives), the Wave Blaster header and two 30-pin SIMM slots to increase DRAM based buffer memory.
 Later Sound Blaster AWE32 revisions replaced the proprietary CD-ROM interfaces with the ATAPI interface.
 The Sound Blaster AWE32 supported up to 28 MB of additional SIMM memory.
-A maximum of 32 MB could be added to the Sound Blaster AWE32 but the synthesizer could not address all of it (4MB of the EMU8000's address space was reserved for sample ROM).

 Model numbers

-The following model numbers were assigned to the Sound Blaster AWE32:
+The model numbers assigned to the Sound Blaster AWE32 include the following: